 FOR ADVANCED STUDENTS:

 In what ways does the sexual diversity of Gebusi reaffirm, or undercut, the notion of Gilbert Herdt and others that “Third Sex” and “Third Gender” categories are common if not typical across human societal and cultural variation?
-In what ways does nominating a sexual pattern as a “third” type—or even as “homosexual”undermine the multiplicity of sexual orientations and behaviors?
+In what ways does nominating a sexual pattern as a “third” type—or even as “homosexual”—undermine the multiplicity of sexual orientations and behaviors?

-In their book Taboo, Kulick and Willson explore the relevance of the sexual subject position of the anthropologist.
-If the author had been gay, or bisexual, what difference would this have made, or not (a) in chapter 5, (b) in the remainder of the book, concerning other topics
+In their book, Taboo, Kulick and Willson explore the relevance of the sexual subject position of the anthropologist.
+If the author of The Gebusi had been gay, or bisexual, what difference would this have made, or not (a) in chapter 5, and (b) in the remainder of the book, concerning other topics

 In what ways could the author have extended or further pursued the investigation of Gebusi sexuality and gender; what further questions remain unasked or unanswered?
-And what theoretical formulation/s—queer theory, thirdwave feminism, standpoint theory, postmodern sexuality, or otherwould best inflect this investigation As it is, the author’s own theoretical assumptions in examining sexuality are largely implicit or unexpressed What are the strengths and weaknesses of this—and what are the alternatives?
+And what theoretical formulation/s—queer theory, third-wave feminism, standpoint theory, postmodern sexuality, or other—would best inflect this investigation?
+As it is, the author’s own theoretical assumptions in examining sexuality are largely implicit or unexpressed.
+What are the strengths and weaknesses of this—and what are the alternatives?

 Chapter 6: Ultimate Splendor